Looking for dial-up internet service providers?

 Dial-up internet works by taking over the signal of a pre-existing phone line and changing it from communicating voice to communicating data.
 The amount of data that dial-up internet can transfer via the phone line is very limited, which results in low speeds that do not qualify as broadband.

-In spite of dial-up internet’s slow speeds, millions of people still use dial-up, likely thanks to the its high availability and relatively low price.
+In spite of dial-up internet’s slow speeds, millions of people still use dial-up, likely thanks to its high availability and relatively low price.
 If availability and price are also your concerns when shopping for internet, use Allconnect® to find low-cost internet options for your home.

 Pros and cons of dial-up internet